barnardstar/bitbsd-clouds/lightningd/README.md

 `>>> import bitcoinrpc`

 **Attention!
-For security purposees this jail has no normal internet connection, while you still can access internet via proxy socks5://192.168.0.199:9050**
+For security purposes this jail has no normal internet connection, while you still can access internet via proxy socks5://192.168.0.199:9050**

 **Lack of features?** Feel free to contrbute to this set of scripts on https://github.com/bitcoin-software/bitbsd-clouds/